-Consider this: A client who endures a 50-percent drawdown has a large task and a real challenge ahead of him because he must have a 100-percent return on the reduced capital stake just to break even on the reduced equity position.
+Consider this: A client who endures a 50% drawdown has a large task and a real challenge ahead of them because they must have a 100% return on their reduced capital stake to break even on the reduced equity position.

 Too Much Leverage

 When traders use too much leverage, one bad trade can have disastrous effects—and it often does.
-In short, traders are either too aggressive or too confident, and this leads to sharp losses or an unwillingness to accept a losing trade that they should cut.
+After experiencing a loss, traders tend to become more aggressive and take too many risks.
+This usually leads to large losses or an unwillingness to accept a losing trade that they should cut.

-One of the greatest tips is to have a predetermined stop-loss point on your trade before entering.
-This will limit the amount of any drawdown you will take.
-You'll be able to stand back after you've entered the trade, knowing that you're out of it with no questions asked when and if the level is hit.
+Once you take these steps, you'll be able to stand back after you've entered a trade, knowing that you're out of it with no questions asked when and if your stop-loss level is hit.

 Many traders make the mistake of trying to stay in a losing trade hoping for a change.
 This is a mistake because you'll be making your trading decisions based on emotion instead of strategy.
 By staying in a losing position, you're doing the least painful thing you can do.
 However, it's not necessarily more beneficial down the road.